When the Gold Standard Isn't Necessarily Standard: Challenges of Evaluating the Translation of User-Generated Content: Discussion

 \paragraph{Guideline awareness in models and metrics for fair evaluation (RQ2)} Fair evaluation requires putting models in comparable situations, taking into account the fact that \ugc\ translation is guideline-dependent (see RQ1).
-Ideally, models should be guided by the same translation principles used to generate references. \nllbfull, an encoder-decoder model that is not style-controlled, cannot be prompted with guidelines and thus produces a stable but standard style. \gemmafull\ adapts to guideline-based prompts, performing best when these align with the evaluation corpus, though conflicting instructions can cause inconsistencies. \towerfull\ shows little sensitivity to prompts, indicating weak instruction-following, while \llamafull\ refuses “unsafe” inputs, lowering corpus-level scores and complicating comparisons.
+Ideally, models should be guided by the same translation principles used to generate references. \nllbfull, an encoder-decoder model that is not style-controlled, cannot be prompted with guidelines and thus produces a stable but standard style.
+On the other hand, instruction-tuned \llms\ such as \gemmafull, \granitefull, \mistralfull\ and \qwenfull\ adapt their outputs to guideline-based prompting, while \towerfull\ shows minimal sensitivity to the prompts, suggesting limited stylistic controllability.
+In contrast, \llamafull\ frequently refuses to translate ``unsafe'' inputs, lowering corpus-level scores and complicating comparisons.
+We also observe important differences between evaluation metrics.
 Reference-based metrics (\bleu, \comet) are implicitly style-aware, rewarding outputs aligned with reference guidelines, but penalising mismatches, as with the least-standardising prompts applied to \rocsmt.
-Reference-less metrics like \cometkiwi\ are style-agnostic, rating standard and less-standard outputs similarly, though they still struggle with highly non-standard outputs, as seen with \pfsmb.
+In contrast, the reference-less \cometkiwi\ metric tends to favour more standardised outputs, assigning lower scores to highly non-standard translations even when they better match the intended preservation-oriented guidelines, as seen with \pfsmb.
 This highlights the challenge of reliably scoring extreme variation without guideline alignment.

-\paragraph{Recommendations} We make two practical recommendations for ensuring a fairer evaluation of \ugc\ translation: (1) when style is not a priority and all linguistic variations should be treated equally, use either a reference-less metric or a reference-based metric with multiple versions of the references spanning different levels of standardness; (2) when control over a specific style is required, follow the approach proposed in this work by prompting an \llm\ with explicit guidelines and evaluating outputs with reference-based methods, ideally an \llm-as-a-judge \citep{zheng-etal-2023-judging} configured with the same guidelines to provide a controllable, style-sensitive evaluation.
+\paragraph{Recommendations} We make two practical recommendations for ensuring a fairer evaluation of \ugc\ translation: (1) when style is not a priority and all linguistic variations should be treated equally, use either a reference-less metric or a reference-based metric with multiple versions of the references spanning different levels of standardness; (2) when control over a specific style is required, follow the approach proposed in this work by prompting an \llm\ with explicit guidelines and evaluating outputs with reference-based methods, ideally an \llm-as-a-judge \cite{zheng-etal-2023-judging} configured with the same guidelines to provide a controllable, style-sensitive evaluation.
+More generally, our results suggest that future work on \ugc\ evaluation would benefit from more fine-grained human evaluation protocols explicitly targeting individual \ugc\ phenomena and translation actions.
+Rather than relying solely on overall quality judgments, future evaluation frameworks could include phenomenon-specific rubrics.